Arkay-1248/Do-Not-Go-Gentle/Readme.md

 ### Anniversary Edition

 AVO supports the latest verison of Skyrim, but **does not require** the paid update.

-If you have the paid update and wish to use the new content, you will need to copy it into the `Creation Club` mod in Mod Organizer and resolve any conflicts that appear in xEdit. **Note: This is something we do not support as it is an addition to the list.**
+If you have the paid update, [AVO-AE](https://github.com/The-Animonculory/Animonculory-Visual-Overhaul/blob/main/AEReadme.md) {Coming soon!} is available for you to use.
+Please see the linked document for more details about it.

 ## Updating the modlist